ndejong/terraform-digitalocean-opnsense-image/README.md

 ### digitalocean_token
 Your DigitalOcean API token used to issue cURL API calls directly to DigitalOcean to create the required image

-### opnsense_release
-The OPNsense release to target for this image build

 ## Input Variables - Optional

 ### root_passwd
 The initial root password for OPNsense once the image is built.
 * default = "opnsense"

 ### hostname
 The hostname applied to this digitalocean-droplet within the image build process only.